The key challenges of security metrics [Updated September 2021]

 By the time that a metrics programme gets implemented, a lot of work will have gone into educating stakeholders, iterating the approach and getting those measures approved.
 At a senior level, any decisions relating to security require a lot of negotiation.

 As you get to know your data better and as your priorities and problems evolve, you will probably notice metrics that could be improved upon.
-Of course, you wouldn’t want to change your key metrics all the time – you need to establish a baseline in order to measure improvement (or decline), but ideally you would be able to mature your measurements over time.
-Unfortunately, there are various challenges which can make it hard to do this.
+Of course, you wouldn’t want to change your key metrics all the time – you need to establish a baseline in order to measure improvement (or decline), but ideally, you would be able to mature your measurements over time.
+Unfortunately, there are various challenges that can make it hard to do this.

-This was quite an eye-opener for me – it’s not simply a case of “picking the best maths”.
+This was quite an eye-opener for me – it’s not simply a case of ‘picking the best maths’.
 In fact, I quickly learned that that is the easy part!

 When you decide on a set of metrics, you establish what aspects of your security programme you’re going to open up to scrutiny.
 If this changes, stakeholders will want to know why.
 There’s also the challenge of conveying a lot of information to senior stakeholders in a short time.
 If the way you measure changes they have to invest more time in order to understand the now unfamiliar presentation of data.
 As a result, maturing a metrics programme can be a slow process.

-There are practical limitations
+There are practical limitations – resources, data, tools

 Some tooling or logging systems may simply not be set up to collect/store the required information, at the required frequency.
 For instance, if you wanted to measure whether unauthorised devices were quarantined in a timely manner.
 If we take ‘timely’ to mean ‘within 24 hours’, then the entire network would need to be scanned at least once a day to prove or disprove this.
 This is something that many organisations don’t have in place.